BradleyIW/NS-Call-Monitor/README.md

 # NS Call Monitor

-An application that will allow you to monitoring incoming and outgoing call.
-It'll monitor incoming, outgoing and missed calls and display them within the application UI.
+An application that will allow you to monitor incoming and outgoing calls.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57259490/196995443-57966090-0541-4dca-99ef-e0b40568b214.gif" height="500"/>